-One of the most commonly asked questions I get, either by email, via Twitter, or in the LinkedIn photography business and marketing group, is “How to start a photography business“, so I thought it would be useful to post a quick-start guide for anyone wanting to get started as a professional photographer.
+One of the most common questions I get is, “how to start a photography business”, so I thought a quick-start guide would be useful for anyone wanting to get started as a professional photographer.

-Indeed, the ease of entry is so simple that many people find themselves asking the question, “how to start a photography business” after they’ve already started and found the reality wasn’t as straightforward as they expected it to be!
+Indeed, it’s so easy and simple that many people find themselves asking the question, “how to start a photography business” after they’ve already started and then found the reality wasn’t anywhere near as straightforward as they expected!

-So, if you’re new to the photography business, or are thinking about becoming a professional photographer, here are a few thoughts on the subject that might save you some heartache later on when you discover the many challenges involved!
+If you’re new to the photography business, or you’re thinking about becoming a professional photographer, here are a few thoughts to save you a lot of heartache later on when you encounter the many hidden challenges involved!

 How To Start A Photography Business: Legal Stuff

 This is not a guide to the practicalities or legal requirements of starting your own photography business, as there’s already plenty of information readily available on that topic, and the requirements can be heavily dependent on where you plan to operate.

 However, the key word here is “business”, so you should first make sure that you create an actual company or business under which to conduct your professional photography endeavors.

 As I already mentioned, the legalities of creating a photography business vary tremendously from country to country, and can even vary from state to state here in the USA, so it’s highly advisable to seek legal advice from a business attorney or your local small business advice center.

 Having created the business entity, you’ll also need to acquire the necessary licenses, as well as appropriate liability and equipment insurance to keep yourself covered in the unlikely event that someone decides to sue you following a mishap of some kind.